ThatHunky/woodway-searchbot/README.md

 - `bot/tests/test_gemini.py`: Tests for Gemini API client

 The tests use mock objects to avoid making actual API calls during testing.

+## Continuous Integration
+This repository uses GitHub Actions to lint, format and test the code on every pull request.
+The `ci.yml` workflow installs dependencies with `uv`, runs `ruff` for linting and formatting checks, executes the unit tests and generates a signed SBOM.